coredeliaz/crawler-stackoverflow/README.md

 - Latest Firefox/Chrome supporting HTML5

 ### How to Run
+1. Download the repository.

+2. Change the directory to where you downloaded the crawler.

-1. Run 'python server.py' in cmd.
+3. Run 'python server.py' in cmd.

-2. Open 'http://127.0.0.1:5000/' in web browser.
+4. Open 'http://127.0.0.1:5000/' in web browser.

-3. Waite for a few seconds until 'Finished!' is printed in terminal.
+5. Waite for a few seconds until 'Finished!' is printed in terminal.

-4. One can update the data by clicking on the button 'Update'.
+6. Update the data by clicking on the button 'Update'.

+7. The csv files have been saved automatically in the root dictionary of the crawler.